samsung-cnct/kraken-lib/Documentation/UPGRADING_KUBERNETES.md

 # Upgrading Kubernetes

-Kubernetes features advance, evolve, and deprecate fast enough that CNCT needs to support targed configurations for each Kubernetes release.
+Kubernetes features advance, evolve, and deprecate fast enough that CNCT needs to support targeted configurations for each Kubernetes release.

 ## Configuration Branching

 Example version notation: when Kubernetes releases 1.7, `N` means `v1.7`, while `N-1` means `v1.6`.

 For each new release `N` of Kubernetes, we should: